Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Asymptotic Properties of Adaptive Weighted SGD

 \end{assumption}

-Assumption~\ref{assum:bound} is a common assumption on the weights applied to the stochastic gradient, which is used in many adaptive setting literature, e.g., \cite{chen2021a}, \cite{chen2021b}, and \cite{zhang2021statistical}.
-The convexity and continuity on the population loss $\L$ in Assumption~\ref{assum:loss} is a standard requirement in classical SGD literature \citep{polyak1992acceleration,chen2016statistical,chen2021b,duchi2021asymptotic}.
-We can also find similar arguments in the SGD literature mentioned above for Assumption~\ref{assum:loss} to Assumption~\ref{assum:gram}, whereas we generalize the previous assumptions on our loss function $\L_{\theta}(\theta)$ with an extra variable $\theta^\prime$.
-Assumption~\ref{assum:tv} further gives some regularity on the function $\phi(\cdot)$ defined in Assumption~\ref{assum:gram}.
-Later we will further verify our assumptions on the two examples we mentioned above, i.e., the linear regression and the quantile regression.
-It is noteworthy to mention that, in Assumption~\ref{assum:gram} and Assumption~\ref{assum:tv}, we only implicitly assume $\nabla \ell$ exists almost surely under $\P_{Y \mid X}$.
-Therefore, our assumption is not restricted to smooth loss function $\ell$, it also covers many non-smooth statistical problems like quantile regression and robust regression.
-We now state our main result that characterizes the limiting distribution of the averaged weighted SGD iterates defined in \eqref{eq:weighted-sgd} under general models. \begin{theorem} Under Assumption~\ref{assum:bound} to Assumption~\ref{assum:tv}, the averaged SGD estimator $\bar{\theta}_t$ converges to $\theta^*$ almost surely when $t \rightarrow \infty$ and where $H=\nabla^2 \L_{\theta^*}(\theta^*)$ and $S = \E[\xi_{\theta^*}(\theta^*; \zeta) \xi_{\theta^*}(\theta^*; \zeta)^\top]$. \end{theorem}
+{ Assumption~\ref{assum:bound} is a common assumption on the weights applied to the stochastic gradient, which is used in many adaptive setting literature, e.g., \cite{chen2021a}, \cite{chen2021b}, and \cite{zhang2021statistical}.
+Specifically, it requires the arm selection probabilities to be bounded away from zero. } The convexity and continuity on the population loss $\L$ in Assumption~\ref{assum:loss} is a standard requirement in classical SGD literature \citep{polyak1992acceleration,chen2016statistical,chen2021b,duchi2021asymptotic}.
+We can also find similar arguments in the SGD literature mentioned above for Assumption~\ref{assum:loss} to Assumption~\ref{assum:gram}, whereas we generalize the previous assumptions on our loss function $\L_{\theta}(\theta)$ with an extra variable $\theta^\prime$. {Specifically, for Assumption \ref{assum:hessian}, instead of requiring the Lipschitz property of $\nabla^2\L_{\theta^\prime}(\theta)$ for both $\theta$ and $\theta^\prime$ within the neighborhood of $\theta^*$, we require this property holds only with respect to $\theta^\prime=\theta_{t-1}$. }Assumption~\ref{assum:tv} further regularizes the function $\phi(\cdot)$ defined in Assumption~\ref{assum:gram}. { Later, we verify our assumptions for linear and quantile regression examples under the modified $\varepsilon$-greedy and exponential policies (Section~\ref{sec:var-discuss}). } It is noteworthy to mention that, in Assumption~\ref{assum:gram} and Assumption~\ref{assum:tv}, we only implicitly assume $\nabla \ell$ exists almost surely under $\P_{Y \mid X,A}$.
+Therefore, our assumption is not restricted to smooth loss function $\ell$, it also covers many non-smooth statistical problems like quantile regression. { These assumptions can be categorized into those that constrain the data collection algorithm and those that pertain to the data-generating environment.
+Specifically, Assumption \ref{assum:bound} pertains to the data collection algorithm, while Assumptions \ref{assum:gram}--\ref{assum:tv} relate to the data-generating environment.
+Assumptions \ref{assum:loss}--\ref{assum:hessian}, however, jointly constrain both. }

+We now state our main result that characterizes the limiting distribution of the averaged weighted SGD iterates defined in \eqref{eq:weighted-sgd} under general models. \begin{theorem} Under Assumption~\ref{assum:bound} to Assumption~\ref{assum:tv}, {the averaged SGD estimator $\bar{\theta}_t=t^{-1} \sum_{s=0}^{t-1} \theta_s$} converges to $\theta^*$ almost surely when $t \rightarrow \infty$ and